-Usually, refugees in the UK are given five years leave to remain as a refugee.
+Usually, refugees in the UK are given 5 years' leave to remain as a refugee.
 They must then must apply for further leave.

-An person seeking asylum is someone who has fled their home country and is seeking sanctuary in another country and has formally applied for asylum in another country but whose application is still in progress.
+A person seeking asylum is someone who has fled their home country, is seeking sanctuary in another country and has formally applied for asylum in another country but whose application is still in progress.
 They have a legal right to stay in the country while waiting for a decision on their application.
 If an asylum seeker’s application is granted, they become a refugee.

-If the application is declined, and they have no other claim for protection awaiting decision, they become a refused asylum.
-There's often stigma towards refused asylum seekers, making the guiding community even more important.
-There is often the right to appeal as well, and refusals can be overturned.
-If they're still refused asylum, they may choose to return to their home country themselves or the Government may remove them.
-For some, it's not safe or practical to return until conditions in their country of nationality change.
+If the application is declined, and they have no other claim for protection awaiting decision, they become a refused asylum seeker.
+There's often stigma towards refused asylum seekers, making the guiding community's support even more important.
+There's often the right to appeal and refusals can be overturned.
+If they're still refused asylum, they may choose to return to their home country themselves or the government may remove them.
+For some, it's not safe or practical to return until conditions in their home country change.

 Welcoming refugees and people seeking asylum

 We're a space for all girls and women.
 Every unit should welcome and accept asylum-seeking and refugee children and adult volunteers.
 Take the time, care and attention to understand their needs.

 - Those seeking asylum can have limited or no choice in where they live.

 - Families will receive limited funds for living costs and may struggle with costs for activities and uniform.